michaelmawhinney/elementary/README.md

 ##### `gulp` (Build and run tests)

-This is the same as running `gulp css`.
+This is the same as running `gulp test`.

 #### Troubleshooting